kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 We are pleased to announce a number of improvements to our inference capabilities.

-Using Apache Beam it is now possible to do batch inference with GPUs (but non distributed) for [TensorFlow](https://www.kubeflow.org/docs/guides/components/tfbatchpredict/).
+Using Apache Beam, it is now possible to do batch inference with GPUs (but non distributed) for [TensorFlow](https://www.kubeflow.org/docs/guides/components/tfbatchpredict/).

-We are continuing our efforts to make it easy to run TFServing in production by adding a Liveness probe and using fluentd to log r[equest and responses ](https://www.kubeflow.org/docs/guides/components/tfserving/#request-logging)to enable[ ](https://www.kubeflow.org/docs/guides/components/tfserving/#request-logging)model retraining.
+We are continuing our efforts to make it easy to run TFServing in production by adding a Liveness probe and using fluentd to log [request and responses](https://www.kubeflow.org/docs/guides/components/tfserving/#request-logging)to enable[ ](https://www.kubeflow.org/docs/guides/components/tfserving/#request-logging)model retraining.

 In collaboration with NVIDIA we are really excited to be offering more options for online prediction using GPUs by taking advantage of [NVIDIA's TensorRT Inference Server.](https://www.kubeflow.org/blog/nvidia_tensorrt/)